-Everyone has a story, if one will only sit and listen a spell.
-I was able to do that extensively when my first husband was ill and I took an extended leave of absence from my work as an HR Manager with Intel Corporation to care for him.
-While Jerry and I waited for a transplant, we shared our story and listened to the stories of others.
+Everyone has a story, if one will only take time to listen.
+I was able to do that extensively when I took an extended leave of absence from my work as an HR Manager with Intel Corporation to care for Jerry.
+While we waited for a transplant, we listened to others’ stories and told ours.
 We shared laughter and tears.

 *In an ice cream shop, we met the third longest-running rodeo clown in the United States.
-He was delighted to share his joy in training his nine-year-old son to follow in his steps.
+He shared his joy in training his nine-year-old son to follow in his steps.

-*Our ‘regular’ waitress was comforted by sharing her concerns for her teenage son in juvenile hall, as we prayed with her.
+*Our ‘regular’ waitress was comforted as we prayed with her for her teenage son in juvenile hall.

 I talked with others waiting in sterile hospital rooms—